stylus/stylus/docs/comments.md

     // I'm a comment!
     body
-      padding 5px // some awesome padding
+      padding: 5px // some awesome padding

 ## Multi-line